-The Rock logo on some themes isn't there to promote Rock.
+The Rock logo on the Blue Crystal theme isn't there to promote Rock.
 It's there as a placeholder, giving you the option to add your own logo with one simple file change.

 There are two ways to activate a theme: